CodeYourFuture/CYF-Workshops/git-cli/readme.md

 ## Setup

-You'll need to work on this project in pairs.
+You'll need to work on this workshop in pairs.

-- You can assign one person to be "Person 1"
+- Assign one person to be "Person 1"
-- You can assign another person to be "Person 2"
+- Assign another person to be "Person 2"
 - Person 1 will need to **clone** this repository to their local machine 👉 https://github.com/CodeYourFuture/bbc-food
 - Go to the issues page for this repository 👉 https://github.com/CodeYourFuture/bbc-food/issues
 - You'll need to read the issue and check you understand the acceptance criteria

 ## Task

-In pairs, you're going to use Git CLI commands to start working on this project.
+In pairs, you will practice Git CLI commands to complete the tasks in this workshop.

 ## Key